Following a successful visit last year we are again taking up the opportunity to visit Brinsbury and see the lambs.

 What: We’ll be visiting Brinsbury’s working farm to see the sheep and lambs.
 We’ll spend most of the evening in one of the barns.

 Who: We hope to see all our Cubs.
-However, some of you may visit with other sections who have similar meetings.
-So that we know who to expect you must reserve your place in advance My Scout.
-When you register you will be asked to provide an emergency contact number.
-Please click the RSVP “no” link if you are unable to come as this will save us chasing you for a reply nearer the time.
+However, some of you may visit with other sections who have similar meetings around this time.
+So that we know who to expect please let us know if you don’t plan to come with us.

-Cost: There is a £2 per Cub charge for the evening but we will pay this from our Parbrook Cashback.
+Cost: There is a charge for the evening but we will pay this from our Parbrook Cashback.

 Bring: You must arrive at camp in your uniform top and scarf.
 You will be asked to change into overalls and protective footwear so there is no need to bring your own boots.
 The barn is not heated so make sure you have warm clothes to wear under your overalls as your coat won’t fit.